Jaredslocker21/massage-at-solid-gym/README.md

 ## Features
 This website features 4 sections, and 1 external contact form page that are all responsive.
 We will discuss each feature below.
-  - Navigation Bar and Logo in the header
+  - Navigation Bar and Logo in the header.
+The Logo is a link back to the main page.
   - The landing page image
   - Massage Therapy Section
   - A divider Image